-This course will build on your existing knowledge and skills to increase your competence and confidence in stage and production management.
+This course is aimed at graduates from courses other than specialist undergraduate technical theatre programmes who have realised that their career path lies backstage.
+It will build on your existing knowledge and skills to increase your competence and confidence in stage and production management.
 After you graduate, you will be able to successfully launch a career in the theatre and entertainment industry.

 Surrey is one of the UK's leading universities for drama, with our courses ranked 2nd in the UK in the Guardian University Guide 2018.

 What you will study

 On this intensive practice-based masters course, you’ll work in close collaboration with fellow GSA undergraduate and postgraduate students.

 You’ll begin the year with intensive seminars and workshops, which will introduce you to the stage management and technical disciplines, and begin your professional development planning.

 You’ll then start working on our wide range of production projects, taking place in both our dedicated campus performance venues as well as external venues.
 You will have the opportunity to take on senior production-critical roles as deputy stage manager, stage manager or production manager on our public productions, all under the guidance of our experienced and industry-connected professional staff.
 You will also have the opportunity to complete an industry placement.

 Your professional development planning will culminate in presenting your work at a London showcase event.
 To complete the year you will create a portfolio, including reflection on your emergence as a professional practitioner and an independent research project.

 FRANKLIN J Mrs (GSA)